kchu25/blockchains/blog/desci/ex_platform.md

 # Building a Biology Experiment Platform: Learning from DeSci's UX Problem

+**TL;DR:** Decentralized Science (DeSci) has raised millions but failed to attract scientists because of terrible UX.
+The opportunity isn't building "another blockchain"—it's building the abstraction layer that hides blockchain complexity while keeping its benefits (transparent funding, automatic attribution, immutable protocols).
+This guide covers the technical architecture, reward mechanisms, implementation roadmap, and common pitfalls.

+---

 ## The State of DeSci: Why It's Not Working

 **BIO Protocol just launched** (Jan 3, 2025) with Binance backing.
-VitaDAO has funded 10M+ in research since 2021.
+VitaDAO has funded $10M+ in research since 2021.
 Market caps look impressive in crypto terms.

 **But here's the problem:** You've never heard of them.
 Neither have 99% of scientists.